 Two areas are described in detail in this part of the HCP.
 The larger is the "Planning Area," which includes the entire area that either affects or is affected by the HCP and in which mitigation measures could take place.
-The smaller is the "Incidental Take Permit Area," or ITP Area, which is coincident with the District's jurisdictional area.
-The ITP Area is where the Covered Activities of the District are and where any resulting incidental take of Covered Species occurs.
+The smaller is the "Incidental Take Permit Area," or ITP Area, which is coincident with the District's jurisdictional area for the Aquifer.
+The ITP Area is where the Covered Activities of the District take place and where any resulting incidental take of Covered Species occurs.